At Creighton, you don’t have to look far to see the impact of our donors.

 Creighton's generous donors empower our students through academic excellence, unwavering faith and service to others.
 In this year’s donor magazine, you will find inspirational stories of philanthropy and of the transformational power of higher education.
 Read the magazine here.

-Here are a few more donors who are making a difference at Creighton ...
+Here are a few more donors and alumni who have made a difference at Creighton ...

 Creighton University named its highway-spanning pedestrian bridge after two brothers who helped transform the University and the city of Omaha.
 The bridge was dedicated to Robert P. "Bob" Heaney, BS'47, MD'51, who passed away in 2016; and his brother C.E.
 "Carr" Heaney Jr., BS'50, JD'57, after the Heritage Services' board of directors, along with the Sunderland Foundation and friends, made a significant gift in their name.